-Biden wants to see masks mandated in all 50 states.
-These are the ones that don't require them
+Most states now require face masks to reduce the spread of Covid-19.
+These are the ones that don't

 On September 4, Gov. Tate Reeves, a Republican, lifted the state face covering requirement.

 Just over a month later and amid rising case numbers, Reeves signed an executive order requiring face coverings in counties with higher Covid-19 case numbers.
-But that order expires on Wednesday.
+The "Safe Recovery" executive order is in effect through December 11 and includes 22 of the state's 82 counties.

 Missouri